koxudaxi/datamodel-code-generator/docs/index.md

                         Enable faux immutability
-  --use-default         Use default value even if a field is required --force-optional      Force optional for required fields --strict-nullable     Treat default field as a non-nullable field (only OpenAPI) --disable-timestamp   Disable timestamp on file headers --use-standard-collections
+  --use-default         Use default value even if a field is required --force-optional      Force optional for required fields --strict-nullable     Treat default field as a non-nullable field (Only OpenAPI) --strict-types {str,bytes,int,float,bool} [{str,bytes,int,float,bool} ...]
+                        Use strict types
+  --disable-timestamp   Disable timestamp on file headers --use-standard-collections
                         Use standard collections for type hinting (list, dict) --use-generic-container-types
                         Use generic container types for type hinting (typing.Sequence, typing.Mapping).
-If `--use-standard- collections` option is set, then import from collections.abc instead of typing --use-schema-description
+If `--use-standard-collections` option is set, then import from collections.abc instead of typing --use-schema-description
                         Use schema description to populate class docstring --reuse-model         Re-use models on the field when a module has the model with the same content --enum-field-as-literal {all,one}
                         Parse enum field as literal. all: all enum field type are Literal. one: field type is Literal when an enum has only one possible value --set-default-enum-member
-                        Set enum members as default values for enum field --class-name CLASS_NAME
+                        Set enum members as default values for enum field --empty-enum-field-name EMPTY_ENUM_FIELD_NAME
+                        Set field name when enum value is empty (default: `_`) --class-name CLASS_NAME
                         Set class name of root model --custom-template-dir CUSTOM_TEMPLATE_DIR